What is a dry well?

 - In addition to regular inspections, dry well performance should be monitored more frequently during the monsoon season.

 - If drainage appears slow, or if water is standing for more than 36 hours, the system should be inspected by a dry well service company.

 - If it is determined that the dry well needs to be replaced, the Town's Community Development Department should be consulted for information on dry well replacement requirements.

-- For information on the placement or replacement of dry wells, contact the Town's Community Development Department at (480) 503-6833.
+- For information on the placement or replacement of dry wells, contact the Town's Development Services Department at (480) 503-6833.

 - For regulatory information on dry wells, contact the ADEQ Dry Well Unit at (602) 771-4385.

 - Access ADEQ's website

 - For general information on the Town of Gilbert's mosquito control program, contact the Town's Wastewater Section at (480) 503-6400.